-The Top 5 Symptoms of a Bad CV Joint
+Top 5 Bad CV Joint Symptoms

 If you go too fast, your ability to control the vehicle will be limited which could put you and other drivers on the road in danger.
 Rather than continuing to put people at risk, take any early vibrations as a warning sign that you need to get your CV joint replaced.

 If you want to find out on your own if this is due to the CV joint, change the gear to reverse and then step on the gas pedal.
 Try to rotate from decelerating the vehicle to accelerating it.
 The noises should get louder as you continue to do this.
-If so, it means the CV joint is bad.
+If so, it likely means the CV joint is bad.

 Depending on the seriousness of the joint’s condition, you may need to replace the whole shaft assembly in addition to replacing the CV joint.

-- Bounciness – In normal situations, your vehicle should be completely steady if you’re driving down a paved road that is totally flat and has no bumps or potholes.
-But if your vehicle were to bounce around while moving on a flat road like this, then your CV joint must be to blame.
-Have a mechanic check on your CV joint to ensure this is the problem.
-Don’t let it wait or else the condition could get worse on a bumpy road.
+In normal situations, your vehicle should be completely steady if you’re driving down a paved road that is totally flat and has no bumps or potholes.
+But if your vehicle were to bounce around while moving on a flat road like this, then your suspension is to blame with your CV joint being a possible cause.

-The Average Replacement Cost
+CV Joint Replacement Cost

 But if you’re not skilled as a mechanic, then you will need to hire one to perform the job for you.
 Their labor costs will probably run you around $200 to $600.
 The best thing you can do is find an affordable mechanic in your area who will charge you the cheapest hourly rate.